CarlosADuranVIllalobos/CFPS-Multivariate-Statistical-Data-Analysis/README.md

   -plsnip.m: Function to calculate PLS regressionfor only one LV.

-Functions from other authors:

-  -plscv.m: K-fold Cross-validation for PLS, Hongdong Li, Oct.
-16, 2008.
+  -plscv.m: K-fold Cross-validation for PLS regression

-  -plsnipals.m: NIPALS algorithm for both PLS-1 (a single y) and PLS-2 (multiple Y), Hongdong Li, Feb, 2014
+  -plsnipals.m: NIPALS algorithm for PLS regression

-  -pretreat.m: Data pretreatment for plscv, Hongdong Li, Oct.
-16, 2008.
+  -pretreat.m: Data pretreatment for plscv

 This work was supported by the UK Engineering & Physical Sciences Research Council (EPSRC) [EP/P006485/1] and a consortium of industrial users and sector organizations in the Future Targeted Healthcare Manufacturing Hub hosted by UCL Biochemical Engineering in collaboration with UK universities.
 CFPS is envisioned as a potential solution for the simplified, robust, flexible and local production of stratified or personalised biotherapeutic medicines, as might be necessary in a future pharmacy or hospital setting.